john-chapman/im3d/README.md

 ### Integration
 Im3d has no dependencies other than the C standard lib.
 A C++11 compatible compiler is required.

-Integration is fairly straightforward:
+Integration is straightforward:

 - Copy the files from the root of this repo and add them to the application project.
-- Modify `im3d_config.h` if necessary (provide a custom `malloc`/`free`, set the vertex data alignment, matrix layout, etc.).
+- Modify `im3d_config.h` if necessary (e.g. provide a custom `malloc`/`free`, set the vertex data alignment, matrix layout, etc.).
+It's also possible to `#define IM3D_CONFIG "myfilename.h"` from your build system to avoid modifying this file directly.

 At runtime, the application should then proceed as follows:

-- At startup, load the graphics resources (shaders, etc.) required to actually draw the Im3d vertex buffers.
+- At startup, initialize the graphics resources (shaders, etc.) required to actually draw the Im3d vertex buffers.
 - Each frame, fill the `Im3d::AppData` struct, providing user input and other context data, then call `Im3d::NewFrame()`.
-- Towards the end of the frame, call `Im3d::Draw()` once for each view/projection to be rendered.
-Im3d calls an application-defined callback to actually execute rendering commands and draw the points/lines/triangles pushed during the frame.
+- Towards the end of the frame, call `Im3d::EndFrame()` to finalize draw lists, then access the draw lists for rendering via `Im3d::GetDrawListCount()`, `Im3d::GetDrawLists()[i]`.

 More detailed and API-specific integration examples are available in [examples/](https://github.com/john-chapman/im3d/tree/master/examples).